digitalis-io/vals-operator/README.md

     owner: digitalis.io
 spec:
   name: my-secret # Optional, default is the resource name
-  ttl: 3600       # Optional, default is 0.
+  ttl: 3600       # Optional, default is 5 minutes.
 The secret will be checked at every "reconcile period".
 See below.
   type: Opaque    # Default type, others supported
   data:
     username: